regoclint/prac/Notes.md

 State space tree

 MST
 - is a tree with minimum cost of edges.
-Edges = Vertex -1 to prevent a cycle
+Edges = Vertex -1 to prevent a cycle and form a tree
-- works for only undirected graph
+- works for only connected and undirected graph.
+Doesnt work for 2 disconnected graphs Greedy methods

-Prim's Algo
+1.Prim's Algo
 - Select minimum cost edge
-- Next minimum cost edge should be connected to existing edges(keep forming a tree)
+- Next minimum cost edge should be connected to existing vertices(keep forming a tree)
 - Time complexity

-Kruskal's Algo
+2.Kruskal's Algo
-- Select next minimum cost edge always
+- Always select next minimum cost edge whether connected or not
 - If it forms a cycle ignore it
 - Time complexity nlogn with PQ

-AB testing - create 2 versions and gauge the response to finalize the version
+AB testing - create 2 versions and gauge the response to finalize the version Ternary search does more comparisons than binary in worst case. hence binary is preferred.
+True for nary search